johnsonandjohnson/openmrs-owa-cfl/README.md

 * [Node.js](https://nodejs.org/en/)

 ## Deployment
 1. Run `npm install && npm run build` in the root directory.
-This should create a file called `cfl-ui.zip`.
+This should create a file called `cfl.zip`.
 2. Log in to OpenMRS as an admin.
 3. Go to `System Administration` -> `Advanced Administration` -> `Open Web Apps Module` -> `Manage Apps`.
-4. Upload `cfl-ui.zip`.
+4. Upload `cfl.zip`.
 The file name must be exactly the same for the module to work correctly.
 5. The app is up and running!

-In order to add cfl-ui icons to the home dashboard:
+In order to add cfl icons to the home dashboard:
 1. Go to System Administration -> Manage Apps
 2. Add the following app definitions:
 * App ID: `cflui.registerPatient`, Definition: [click here](public/app/registerPatient.json)